devfire/mongodb/README.md

-# mongodb
+# MongoDB
-Collection of scripts to manage MongoDB
+Collection of scripts to manage MongoDB.

+## Backups